techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Considerations

 The `filter-dentist` feature in ToothTracker is tailored for users who require precise control over their dentist searches.
-Unlike the `search-dentist` command, which primarily relies on DENTIST_ID and name-related keywords, the `filter-dentist` command operates by filtering based on specific attributes within a dentist's record.
+Unlike the `search-dentist` command, which primarily relies on `DENTIST_ID` and name-related keywords, the `filter-dentist` command operates by filtering based on specific attributes within a dentist's record.

 To ensure the validity of the filter criteria, the  filter-dentist command conducts validation checks to confirm that the selected attribute for filtering is a valid attribute associated with a dentist's record.

 It is important to note that the filter-dentist feature does not perform validation checks within each attribute to verify whether the entered keyword is of a valid type for that particular attribute.
 Users are responsible for inputting keywords that are meaningful and applicable to the chosen attribute.

+### Patient Features

+### Appointment Features

+### Treatment Features

+### General Features

 --------------------------------------------------------------------------------------------------------------------